 Are you looking to inject a bit of life into your living room?
 Maybe you’ve moved into a new house and all the walls are looking blank and lifeless?
 Or maybe your living space has just gotten a bit boring and drab.
 Either way, splashing a bit of personality into a room can give it a new life and make a house feel more like a home.

-We have three fantastic tips on how to infuse personality into your interiors and look great, no matter what unique interests you may have.
+We have three fantastic tips on how to add personality into your living room so your interiors look great, no matter what unique interests you may have.

 Play around with your furniture

 Furniture is something that can completely change the appearance of a room and is a real reflection of an individual’s style, tastes, and preferences.
-To ensure that your furniture looks it’s best, you need to make sure that it works in space that you have it in.
+To ensure that the furniture you choose looks it’s best, you need to make sure that it works in space that you have it in.
 Figure out the best layout so that the room functions the way that you want and need it to and ensure that traffic can flow through the space effortlessly.
-You should also coordinate your furniture with the space, so that it either contrasts dramatically or melds into and enhances the look and feel of the space.
+You should also coordinate your furniture with the space, so that it either contrasts dramatically or melds into and enhances the look and feel of your living room.

 Artwork adds colour